lokeshramchand-ctrl/lokeshramchand-ctrl/README.md

 ## **🔥 About Me**

-I'm a **20-year-old coding sorcerer** who turns bugs into features and chaos into clean code.
+I'm a **2005 born coding sorcerer** who turns bugs into features and chaos into clean code.
 By day, I'm a CS student at KLH University; by night, I'm a **Flutter/MERN mercenary** building apps that might accidentally take over the world.

 - � **Superpower:** Making 10-hour tasks fail in 10 minutes, then fixing them in 5.
 - 📜 **Manifesto:** *"If it works, it's obsolete."*